Nazir Sabir: Death of brother

 In July 1980, Sabir lost his elder brother Inayat Shah, who served in the Pakistan Army Special Services Group (SSG).
 This was Shah's second attempt on Diran on the SSG expedition.
 On their first trip in 1979 they had to return from merely 150 m from the summit due to Khalid Bashir who had developed pulmonary oedema and on the descent Bashir fell to his death.
 A year after they returned to look for the body of Khalid Bashir and also to take on Diran itself.
-He, along with the climbing leader Shaukat Nazir Hamdani and Rasheed, were buried under an ice avalanche while attempting Diran 7527m on this second Army SSG Expedition while waiting out a bad weather spell in Camp 3 thus ending the hopes of Sabir and his brother to climb Broad Peak the following year and many mountains together.
+Inayat Shah, along with the climbing leader Shaukat Nazir Hamdani and Rasheed, were buried under an ice avalanche while attempting Diran 7527 m on this second Army SSG Expedition while waiting out a bad weather spell in Camp 3 thus ending the hopes of Sabir and his brother to climb Broad Peak the following year and many mountains together.

 Everest expeditions

 Nazir Sabir first attempted Everest leading the first Pakistan Everest Expedition of ten plus a film team led by Asad Qureshi who shot the film Everest Men Against Nature in 1997.
-Nazir had to abandon first summit attempt with his five colleagues due to strong blizzards blowing across the summit ridge from 8630m and again had to return from around 8500m on their two other summit attempts due to strong winds.
+Nazir had to abandon first summit attempt with his five colleagues due to strong blizzards blowing across the summit ridge from 8630 m and again had to return from around 8500m on their two other summit attempts due to strong winds.

-Nazir went back to Everest from Nepal side and on 17 May 2000, climbing in the company of his Nepalese Sherpa colleagues and a Canadian on a full moon night to avoid high winds he stepped on the highest summit at 0730 hours becoming the first from Pakistan to get to the roof of the world.
-After hoisting Pakistan flag atop Everest he paid tributes to his many dead friends on the higher ground of Everest including Scott Fischer, Rob Hall, Ube Akira, Kobayashi, Yasuo Kato, Futagami and many more who gave their lives in love of these eternal higher heavens.
-While waiting for Ben Webster of Canada and two other Sherpas he went on enjoying the most splendid moments of his life with his two Sherpa colleagues taking video shots of Ben and others climbing the last part of the summit ridge and the magical surroundings against the backdrop of the much blessed early morning sun approaching from behind 8462m Makalu, 5th highest mountain in the world.
+Nazir returned to Mount Everest via the Nepal side in 2000.
+On 17 May, at 07:30, he reached the summit, becoming the first Pakistani climber to do so.
+He completed the final ascent during the night to avoid high winds, accompanied by Canadian climber Ben Webster and several Sherpas.
+Upon reaching the summit, Nazir displayed the Pakistani flag and commemorated climbers who had died on the mountain, including Scott Fischer and Rob Hall.
+He remained at the summit to film the arrival of other team members against the landscape of the Himalayas, including the nearby peak of Makalu.

 He spoke to the base camp and sent the message of humbleness and happiness back home and to his closest friends who were watching his progress and counting steps up the last part of the mountain as he climbed through the clear night winds.
 He received hundreds of messages from across the country and the globe including that of Benazir Bhutto who was second to send in her congratulations from London where she lived at the time.